encode/django-rest-framework/docs/api-guide/authentication.md

     token = Token.objects.create(user=...)
     print token.key

 For clients to authenticate, the token key should be included in the `Authorization` HTTP header.
-The key should be prefixed by the string literal "Token", with whitespace seperating the two strings.
+The key should be prefixed by the string literal "Token", with whitespace separating the two strings.
 For example:

     Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b